v-harrishe/azure-docs/articles/load-balancer/quickstart-load-balancer-standard-internal-powershell.md

 ---
-title: 'Quickstart: Create an internal load balancer - Azure PowerShell'
+title: Quickstart - Create an internal load balancer - Azure PowerShell
 titleSuffix: Azure Load Balancer
 description: This quickstart shows how to create an internal load balancer using Azure PowerShell
 services: load-balancer
 documentationcenter: na
-author: asudbring

 manager: KumudD
 Customer intent: I want to create a load balancer so that I can load balance internal traffic to VMs. ms.assetid: